 Books That Will Make You Think About The Meaning Of Life

-The Little Prince is one of my favorite stories of all time–perfect for any age.
-Also a childhood classic, this book will make you think differently about the fast-paced world and what is important.
-The Little Prince is one of my favorite life-changing books to re-read over and over again.
+The Little Prince is one of my favorite stories of all time to revisit–perfect for any age.
+Also a childhood classic, this book will make you think differently about the fast-paced world and what is truly important.

 An illustrated book about love and life, our Little Prince tries to figure out our motivations for work and how we interact with others.
 Why do we count the stars?

 As the Little Prince learns to tame the fox, we discover what it is like to build trust and cultivate connections and friendship.
-There is a small TW for implied suicide, although scholars have debated this.
-Find The Little Prince gifts here.
 The Little Prince is also a book that might make you cry.

 Once diagnosed with terminal cancer, Randy Pausch decides to give his last lecture about the merits of life.